mikepal2/snap-cli/docs/Documentation.md

 ## Overview

 This library enables developers to quickly create POSIX-like CLI applications by automatically managing command-line commands and parameters using the provided metadata.
 This simplifies the development process and allows developers to focus on their application logic.
+Additionally, it streamlines the creation of the application's help system, ensuring that all necessary information is easily accessible to end users.

 The library employs an API paradigm that utilizes [attributes🗗](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/reflection-and-attributes/) to declare and describe CLI commands, options, and arguments through metadata.